 Building and construction contractors

 What do building and construction contractors do?

 Building and construction contractors provide building construction or maintenance services.
 Contracting roles can include electrical services, fire sprinkler services, lifts, building management and building works.

 Yes.
 The Government prequalifies building and construction contractors in a variety of fields/categories.
 Contractors that wish to compete for Tasmanian Government building construction and maintenance services contracts should be registered as, where relevant categories exist, agencies are required to use prequalified contractors for all contracts with a value of $250 000 or more.
 Agencies are not required to use prequalified contractors for works costing less than $250 000, however, they may chose to do so.

-For further information see Registering for Business.
+For further information see our Prequalification section.

 Roads and/or bridges contractors

 Roads and/or bridges contractors provide services for major works such as road works or sealing works, bridge maintenance or minor works such as traffic signs.
 Contracting roles can include bridge painting, steel repairs, lead paint removal and concrete repairs.

 Yes.
 The Department of State Growth prequalifies roads and bridges contractors in a variety of fields/categories.
 Contractors that wish to compete should be registered as, where relevant categories exist, agencies are required to use prequalified contractors for all contracts with a value of $500 000 or more.

 For further information, refer to the Department of State Growth's website.